 When working on improving your credit score, it’s helpful to know how your score is calculated so you know which factors are the most important.
 You can then make a plan for where you should start.
 Here are the major credit scoring factors and how each one can impact your credit score:

 - Payment history: A history of overdue and missed payments may signal that you are a bigger risk to creditors.
-Thus, this factor has the greatest negative effect on your credit score.
-This makes up about 35% of your credit score.
+Thus, this factor has the greatest negative effect on your credit score, making up about 35%.

 - Amount of debt: Debt is 30% of your FICO Score and also weighs heavily on other credit scoring models.
 This is also known as your “credit utilization,” and ideally, you want to keep it below 30% of your max credit limit.